Showing posts with label S.H.I.E.L.D.. Show all posts

 Let’s rip into yet another X-Men ’97 related topic today, with a quick look at the nigh-indestructible Marvel metal alloy: Adamantium, as it relates to the world of the MC2.
 Prepare for an injection of information about Adamantium in the MC2.

 Before I jump into the history of the amazing alloy, I have to address Captain America’s shield.
-Prior to the Marvel Cinematic Universe, it was for commonly held ‘wisdom’ that the virtually indestructible shield of Captain America was composed of Adamantium.
+Prior to the Marvel Cinematic Universe, it was commonly held ‘wisdom’ that the virtually indestructible shield of Captain America was composed of Adamantium.
 However, this is not the full story.
 The shield is a unique combination of ‘Proto-Adamantium’ (apparently even stronger than its successor) and Wakandan Vibranium.
 Even that account was retconned or disputed in the Avengers (vol. 3) Annual 2001.
 But that’s a story for another time and another post all its own!

 True Adamantium first appeared in the Main Marvel Universe or Universe-616 in Avengers (vol. 1) #66 as the creation of a Dr. Myron Maclain who has invited various Avengers including Thor and Iron Man and Goliath (Clint Barton) aboard the S.H.I.E.L.D.
 Helicarrier to test their abilities against it in order to confirm it’s durability.
 Against his will, The Vision steals the Adamantium and uses it to rebuild his creator, Ultron.